Research articles using hippynn

 Michael Chigaev, Justin S Smith, Steven Anaya, Benjamin Nebgen, Matthew Bettencourt, Kipton Barros, and Nicholas Lubbers.
 Lightweight and effective tensor sensitivity for atomistic neural networks.
 The Journal of Chemical Physics, 2023.

-Nikita Fedik, Wei Li, Nicholas Lubbers, Benjamin Nebgen, Sergei Tretiak, and Ying Wai Li.
-Challenges and opportunities for machine learning potentials in transition path sampling: alanine dipeptide and azobenzene studies. chemarXiv preprint, 2024.
+Nikita Fedik, Wei Li, Ying Wai Li, Nicholas Lubbers, Benjamin Nebjen, and Sergei Tretiak.
+Challenges and opportunities for machine learning potentials in transition path sampling: alanine dipeptide and azobenzene studies.
+Digital Discovery, 2025.

 [HLTN23]